taw00/joplin-tweaks/README.md

 [userstyle-snippet-exports-remove-title.css](./userstyle-snippet-exports-remove-title.css)

 Most of the time, I simply do not want Joplin adding a note title to my exported content.
-If I want a title, I will add it to the note.
+If I want a title, I will add it to the note myself.
 This snippet removes that inserted/automated title.

-&ZeroWidthSpace;

-## <span id="">—</span> [More tweaks coming]

 &ZeroWidthSpace;